 Why has community meant so much to me lately?

 Back in June, I turned 30.
 I realized that I had lost touch with a lot of my community within the last two years of the global pandemic.
-Becasue of this I have spent this entire year, so far, reaching back out to old friends.
+Because of this I have spent this entire year, so far, reaching back out to old friends.
 I’m trying to be more intentional in getting back into the groove of community.
-Now I have been pulled out of a work only mindset.
+Now I have been pulled out of a work-only mindset.

-There are times where hustling, for lack of a better term, is totally necessary.
+There are times when hustling, for lack of a better term, is totally necessary.
 But these times were different.
 I had nothing else to do, so I just worked to work.
-I was not being challenged, I had no community, I was not becoming my best self.
+I was not being challenged, I had no community, and I was not becoming my best self.

 How do you find this community?

-2. Find networking events, connect with people in your field online
+- Find networking events, and connect with people in your field online

-3. Find community at local events, church, get out of your comfort zone
+- Find community at local events, and church, get out of your comfort zone

 Mic Check Society